 Explain the ways in which the company seeks to engage with shareholders and how successful this has been.
 This should include information on those responsible for shareholder liaison or specification of the point of contact for such matters.

-Copies of our Annual Report (which includes the notice of AGM) are sent to all shareholders and copies of both the Annual Report and Interim Report can be downloaded from here - alternatively, they are available on request by writing to the Company Secretary at James Cropper Plc, Burneside Mills, Kendal, Cumbria.
+Copies of our Annual Report and the notice of AGM are sent to all shareholders and copies of both the Annual Report and Interim Report can be downloaded from here - alternatively, they are available on request by writing to the Company Secretary at James Cropper Plc, Burneside Mills, Kendal, Cumbria.
 LA9 6PZ.
-Other information for shareholders (and other interested parties) is also provided on our website, including the preliminary and half-yearn results presentations to the City.
+Other information for shareholders (and other interested parties) is also provided on our website, including the preliminary and half-yearly results presentations to the City.

 Mark Cropper and Patrick Willink are the key contacts with the Company’s family shareholders.